How to Lead a Culture Change When You’re an Employee

 Tell a story

-Hands up if you love a TED talk as much as we do?
+Hands up if you love a TED talk as much as I do?

 And do you know why that is? – Because we love hearing stories and experiences from others.
 We learn not only more about ourselves but also about being human.